blake-ebner/TENEX_Assignment/README.md

 pytest
 ```

-No database or API key is needed — the tests write temporary log files and exercise `parser.py` directly.
+No database or API key is needed — the tests build temporary log files and call the
+modules directly.

+The two tested modules are the ones where the logic is deterministic and the bugs
+would be silent:

+- **`parser.py`** — malformed lines, missing fields, non-numeric bytes, and the
+  event-selection logic that decides what a large file sends to Claude.
+One test
+  pins the case that matters most: a threat at line 900 of a 1,000-line file must
+  still reach the prompt.
+- **`trends.py`** — that a user flagged across three weeks outranks one flagged
+  five times in a single file, plus the degenerate inputs (missing users, junk
+  confidence values, reports predating ATT&CK mapping).

+The AI layer itself isn't unit-tested — its output is model-generated, so the
+guarantee comes from the enforced response schema rather than from assertions.